ANQIFENG/RATNUS/README.md

 ## Input
 ### T1w-Dual Input Version:
 Trained with MPRAGE and FGATIR, suitable for testing with either one or two modalities.

+If your MPRAGE and FGATIR have not undergone the following processing steps, we recommend using [[smri_pipeline_descriptions](https://github.com/ANQIFENG/RATNUS/blob/main/docs/pipeline_for_multi-TI.md)] to get processed MPRAGE and FGATIR.

 <div style="text-align: center;">
   <table>
     <thead>